fdietz/team_dashboard/README.markdown

 Note the datapoints array consists of pairs of number values (y-value and timestamp for the x-value of the graph).
 This is similar to how Graphite or Ganglia structure their json data for graph data.

 ### Number
-The number data source supports a single integer value.
+The number data source supports a single integer value and an optional label.

     class Example < Sources::Number::Base
       def get
         # retrieve actual data here
-        115
+        { :value => 115, :label => "example label" }
       end
     end

 ### Boolean
-The boolean data source supports a single boolean value.
+The boolean data source supports a single boolean value and an optional label.

     class Example < Sources::Boolean::Base
       def get
         # retrieve actual data here
-        true
+        { :value => true, :label => "example label" }
       end
     end